icebert04/icebert04.github.io/_posts/2020-7-27-from-hero-to-zero.md

 So I thought that was the end of it... until I saw him on Facebook.

-When I viewed Emman's FB profile, I was shocked to see him that he is a "Changed Man".
+When I viewed Emman's FB profile, I was shocked to see him that he is a **"Changed Man"**.
 He finally has a woman who fell in love with him wholeheartedly (Honestly, I thought that this won't ever happen).
 And he also has kids on top of that.